urbanjost/M_time/README.md

 Each routine is accompanied by a man(1) page which includes a sample program for that procedure.
-An HTML manual, the source, and example programs are included in the package.
+An HTML manual, the source, and example programs for each procedure are included in the package.

 ## Procedures